Why Do Contacts Burn?

 The treatment your eye doctor prescribes will depend on the cause of your contact lens-related burning:

-- If you have dry eyes, your doctor may recommend using lubricating eye drops, possibly combined with other dry eye treatments including eye vitamins, to eliminate the burning sensation.
-He or she also may recommend changing to a brand of contact lenses designed for people with dry eyes.
+• If you have dry eyes, your doctor may recommend using lubricating eye drops, possibly combined with other dry eye treatments including eye vitamins, to eliminate the burning sensation.
+He or she might also recommend changing to a brand of contact lenses designed for people with dry eyes.

 In some cases, a combination of some or all of the above treatments may be the best solution for improving your contact lens comfort and eliminating your symptom of burning eyes.